h2oai/datatable/docs/api/dt/cumcount.rst

     .. x-version-added:: 1.1.0

-    Returns the number of the current row within the group, counting from 0.
-    In the absence of :func:`by()`, it simply returns 0 to len(frame)-1.
+    Number rows within each group.
+In the absence of :func:`by()` the frame is assumed to consist of one group only.

-    If `reverse = True`, the numbering is done in descending order.

     Parameters
     ----------
     reverse: bool
-        If ``False``, numbering is performed in the ascending order.
-        If ``True``, the numbering is in descending order.
+        By default, when this parameter is ``False``, the numbering is performed in the ascending order.
+Otherwise, when this parameter is ``True``, the numbering is done in the descending order.

     return: FExpr
-        f-expression that returns the number of the current row per group.
+        f-expression that returns row numbers within each group.

     Examples